mitchdavenport88/family-feasts/README.md

 4. Open your local IDE and in the terminal navigate to the working directory of where you wish to insert the cloned directory.
 5. Type `git clone` followed by the link you copied in step 3 into the terminal, this will look something like this: `git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY`
 6. Press **enter** and the clone will be created in your selected / current working directory (cwd).

+You will need to reinstall all the dependencies used, you can do this by running the following `pip3 install -r requirements.txt` in the terminal.
+A new `env.py` file will also have to be created to include all the variables used when flask is initially setting up.
+These variables are also used in the **Config Vars** section when deployed to Heroku.

 Taken from GitHub's documentation on cloning, which can be found [here.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop)